lunix33/transcode-watcher/README.md

 ### 4.1 Run on startup.

-If you want to run the service as soon as the computer is booting and if you're using a Linux distribution using systemd, you can use the `systemd.service` to run the service as a Linux service.
+If you want to run the service as soon as the computer is booting and if you're using a Linux distribution using systemd, you can use the `transcodewatcher.service` to run the service as a Linux service.
-Simply copy the file into `/etc/systemd/system` and edit it to be sure the file correctly refect your setup.
+Simply copy the file into `/etc/systemd/system/` and edit it to be sure the file correctly refect your setup.

 exemple: